The New 2015 Irish Flute Combo

 |Frequently Asked Questions|

-While many questions are answered here, we encourage you to visit the Catalog and About pages.
-If you have a question that is not answered here, please contact us!
-We look forward to speaking with you soon.
+While many questions are answered here, I encourage you to visit the Catalog and About pages.
+If you have a question that is not answered here, please contact me!
+I look forward to speaking with you soon.
+Sometime soon I will update this page (April 7, 2015).

 What is a Pratten (or Boosey or Rudall and Rose, or...)?
 What is the difference between these different types of historical flutes?